Glossary

 Section titled “Template”A versioned blueprint for an agent, defining its base image, system prompt, tools, and initial state.

-Section titled “Grove ID”A unique identifier for a grove.
-Git-backed groves use deterministic UUID v5 identifiers derived from the normalized git URL.
-Hub-native groves use random UUID v4 identifiers.
+Section titled “Project ID”A unique identifier for a project.
+Git-backed projects use deterministic UUID v5 identifiers derived from the normalized git URL.
+Hub-managed projects use random UUID v4 identifiers.

 Plugin